-- (1) Subsidiary of Empresa Minera Paragsha S.A.C. and indirect subsidiary of the Company. - (2) Subsidiary of Compañía Minera Chungar S.A.C. and indirect subsidiary of the Company. - (3) The Subsidiary Hidroeléctrica Huanchor S.A. was sold on October 11, 2024. - (4) The Subsidiary Empresa de Generación Eléctrica Río Baños S.A.C. was sold on May 31, 2024. - (5) The shares of Inversiones Portuarias Chancay S.A.A. were distributed to the same shareholders of the Company as part of the spin-off agreement.
+- (1) Subsidiary of Empresa Minera Paragsha S.A.C. and indirect subsidiary of the Company. - (2) Subsidiary of Compañía Minera Chungar S.A.C. and indirect subsidiary of the Company.

 Below is a description of the economic activity of each subsidiary: